aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ODT to MBOX?</h2>

+Open Document Text (ODT) is a file format used for documents created by OpenOffice, LibreOffice, and other office suites.
+It is an open standard for document exchange and is used for saving and exchanging editable office documents.
+MBOX is a file format used for storing email messages.
+It is a popular format used by many email clients including Mozilla Thunderbird, Apple Mail, Eudora, and Gmail.
+Converting ODT to MBOX allows users to access their emails in a different format.

-For a Python developer, who is trying to add a ODT to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+<h2>How Aspose.Total helps for ODT to MBOX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to work with various file formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package.
+These APIs makes the conversion of ODT to MBOX easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+This process is automated and can be done with few lines of code.
+Aspose.Total for Python via .NET is a reliable and efficient solution for Python developers who are looking to add ODT to MBOX conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}